TheClutchC/tree-node-project/README.md

 -Backend can be accessed by going to `localhost:7000` in your browser when running backend.
--`localhost:7000` or `localhost:7000/` will return "Server Running" -`localhost:7000/login` will return "Login Page" -`localhost:7000/login/fetchLogin` will return "Register New User"
+-`localhost:7000` or `localhost:7000/` will return "Server Running" -`localhost:7000/users` will return "Users" -`localhost:7000/users/login` will return "Login User" -`localhost:7000/users/register` will return "Register New User"

 ## Root Directory Scripts